redxouls/Final_Project/README.md

     self._ticks_to_next_ball = 10
     self._update_balls()
 ```
-***Function:*** Initializing car object with given `controller` , `pos`.After loading the structure and the car postion, we create a space and put all trusses into a space accordingly.
+***Function:*** Initializing car object with given `controller` , `pos`.After loading the structure and the car position, we create a space and put all trusses into a space accordingly.

 ***Return:*** None
 ```python=